-Dr. Dey completed his undergraduate degree in psychology, neuroscience and behaviour at McMaster University in 2011 before joining the University of Toronto’s MD/Ph.D. program.
+Dr. Dey completed his undergraduate degree in psychology, neuroscience, and behavior at McMaster University in 2011 before joining the University of Toronto’s MD/PhD program.
 He completed his PhD in cognitive neuroscience via the Institute of Medical Science at the University of Toronto under the supervision of clinical neuropsychologist, Dr. Brian Levine, at the Rotman Research Institute at Baycrest.
 He was co-supervised by cognitive neurologist, Dr. Sandra Black, at Sunnybrook Hospital.
-His Ph.D. centered on using functional neuroimaging (functional MRI and EEG) combined with detailed cognitive testing to study individual differences in cognition among older adults with vascular risk factors.
+His PhD centered on using functional neuroimaging (functional MRI and EEG) combined with detailed cognitive testing to study individual differences in cognition among older adults with vascular risk factors.
 In addition to his doctoral research, Dr. Dey was involved in various quality improvement projects while in medical school and co-founded IREACH, a medical student initiative aimed at breaking down barriers to accessing healthcare for newcomers and refugees.

-Undergraduate: McMaster University
+Undergraduate: BS, McMaster University

-Graduate: University of Toronto
+Residency: University of Toronto

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.